Registering a child who has recently arrived in the country in primary education

 Enrolling in a welcome class

-A pupil joining the basic education programme during the school year and who does not have a sufficient command of Luxembourgish (1st educational level), German or French (2nd, 3rd or 4th levels) to resume school at their grade level, has to take one or more intensive welcome courses each week in addition to their usual class (classe d'attache) in order to learn the language(s) needed for their successful integration.
+A pupil joining the primary education programme during the school year and who does not have a sufficient command of Luxembourgish (1st learning cycle), German or French (2nd, 3rd or 4th cycles) to resume school at their level, has to take one or more intensive welcome courses each week in addition to their form class (classe d'attache) in order to learn the language(s) needed for their successful integration.

 Pupils must be registered at the education department of the commune where they live, or at the commune's secretariat.